Had I seen it before: No. Well, I did fall asleep the first two times I attempted to watch it, if that counts.

 However, there’s also some unresolved conflicts that make me curious about future episodes.
 We know there is a senator who is considering challenging the president in a primary race.
 We know that senator is dating the ex of one of our White House staffers, who happens to be a big shot political consultant.
 There’s a strong possibility Rob Lowe is going to fall in love with either a hooker or his boss’s daughter, and either one presents conflicts.
 There’s also some actual politics happening in the form of the Cuban refugee crisis, and that leaves some opportunities for conflict as well.

-What I didn’t like: Maybe it’s just because I was exhausted the first two times I tried to watch this, but there were key parts of dialog I didn’t really get until the 3rd time I watched Act 1.
+What I didn’t like: Maybe it’s just because I was exhausted the first two times I tried to watch this, but there were key parts of dialogue I didn’t really get until the 3rd time I watched Act 1.
 It’s very much a show that you have to be 100 percent focused on the entire time you’re watching which isn’t necessarily a bad thing, but it is rather easy to get confused if you zone out for like five seconds.
 I am prone to such zone-outs which can be a problem.
 I don’t think I even learned everyone’s names until the last fifteen minutes or so when Rob Lowe was giving a tour of the White House.

 I also wish there was more conflict between our primary characters.
-Right now, I don’t really see any huge personality differences between Josh, Allison Janney, Leo and Rob Lowe, and Crossword Puzzle Dude who I’m pretty sure is the Chief of Staff but I don’t know his name or the actor who plays him.
+Right now, I don’t really see any huge personality differences between Josh, Allison Janney, Leo, Rob Lowe, and Crossword Puzzle Dude who I’m pretty sure is the Chief of Staff but I don’t know his name or the actor who plays him.
 They’re all just liberals who have sold their souls to the president.
 It’s mentioned that Leo might breed some animosity towards Rob Lowe because Rob Lowe hit on his wife one time, but we don’t really see it.

 Veep did this quite well, with a pilot that brought in a new kid on the block and we knew he was going to clash with Selina’s loyal staff that had been there since the beginning.
-With The West Wing, it looks like most of our conflicts are going to come from these four main characters’ personal lives, with little to no conflict between these main four, and that seems like a missed opportunity.
+With The West Wing, it looks like most of our conflicts are going to come from theser5f main characters’ personal lives, with little to no conflict between these main four, and that seems like a missed opportunity.

 Do I want to watch Ep.
 2: Even though the show is not bad by any stretch of the imagination, I’m probably not going to watch that much more of it.
 I use Netflix to unwind, and don’t have a ton of room in my life for shows where I can’t be half-asleep or screwing around on my phone while I watch.